Overview

 PROJECT GOALS

-Slow speeds to more appropriate neighborhood levels.
-Currently average speeds on Farmhaven Road, St. Merryn Road and Bellingham Drive were measured above 35mph which exceeds posted limits of 30mph.
-On Farmhaven Road, over 60% of people driving are travelling above the posted speed limit and likewise on St. Merryn, 78% of drivers are going above the posted speed limit.
+• Slow speeds to more appropriate neighborhood levels.
+Current average speeds on Farmhaven Road, St. Merryn Road and Bellingham Drive exceed the posted 30 mph limit.
+On Farmhaven Road, more than 60% of drivers exceed the speed limit.
+On St. Merryn Road, 78% of drivers exceed the speed limit.

-Improve the safety and comfort of crossing Harris Branch Parkway at St. Merryn Road and Farmhaven Road.
-These roadways and intersections curenty carry $7.97 million on comprehensive crash costs for the last 5 years.
+• Improve the safety and comfort of crossing Harris Branch Parkway at St. Merryn Road and Farmhaven Road.
+These intersections account for $7.97 million in comprehensive crash costs over the past five years.

-Provide options for more comfortable bike rides or walks for exercise in the neighborhood or to get to and from school, visit friends and neighbors or get to other nearby destinations.
+• Provide options for more comfortable biking and walking for exercise, traveling to and from school, visiting neighbors or accessing nearby destinations.

 PROPOSED CHANGES